China's Xi, U.S. officials talk food trade in Iowa

 "Agriculture is an important area where our interests converge," Han told the Agricultural Symposium through an interpreter.
 "It has already brought huge benefits to companies and businesses."

-(Additional reporting by Susan Heavy and Doug Palmer in Washington and Paul Eckert in Des Moines; Editing by Warren Strobel and Anthony Boadle)
+(Additional reporting by Susan Heavey and Doug Palmer in Washington, Paul Eckert in Des Moines; editing by Warren Strobel and Todd Eastham)